-quality of weekly contributions to on-line discussions;

-- extent to which contributions reflect the student's ability to understand and apply the assigned readings; - peer and professor assessments and; - contributions of current and relevant information and material.
+- regular and timely contributions to on-line discussions; - extent to which contributions reflect the student's ability to understand and apply the assigned readings; - instructor assessments of student learning and; - contributions of current and relevant information and resources.

 There is more information about expectations for participation on the course web site.